-Carol Fishman Cohen and Vivian Steir Rabin, the founders of IRelaunch, the back-to-work organization, have been there.
-It is easy to forget when watching these two high-energy, confident professionals lay out a step by step plan of how to return to work, that she spent many years driving not her career but her minivan as the mother of four.
+Carol Fishman Cohen, founder of iRelaunch, the back-to-work organization, has been there.
+It is easy to forget when watching this high-energy, confident professional lay out a step by step plan of how to return to work, that she spent many years driving not her career but her minivan as the mother of four.
 Fishman Cohen has as the walked the walk.

-Cohen and Rabin have researched and written a smart book on the subject (Back on the Career Track: A Guide for Stay-at-Home Moms Who Want to Return to Work but far more than that, they are two moms who each took extended career breaks and came back roaring.
-Rabin refers to her time off as “reproductive hibernation” and admits that during her cave years she lost all touch with her professional life and contacts.
-She and Cohen realized that they were pioneers in a growing demographic, parents who had left the workforce only to return in midlife, their skills out of date and their confidence dented.
+Fishman Cohen and her co-auther researched and wrote a smart book on the subject Back on the Career Track: A Guide for Stay-at-Home Moms Who Want to Return to Work but far more than that, she took extended career break and came back roaring.
+Cohen realized that there is a growing demographic, parents who had left the workforce only to return in midlife, their skills out of date and their confidence dented, that needed help.

 The professional return to work cohort is huge, by iRelaunch’s estimate nearly two million strong, and from an employer’s perspective relaunchers are an attractive hire with maternity leave behind them, fewer spousal relocations, a mature perspective and an abundance of energy and enthusiasm.